What is up everyone?!

 This proven theory could fix the problem of how many people still having the light anxious about how they could be missing the notifications from their phone.
 But now, it can be concluded that creating a distance between our smartphones and ourselves, is probably the best way to make sure we won’t have anxiety over whatever we might be missing on it.

-Because unfortunately, only turning on the do not disturb 📳 or the airplane mode won’t really save us from all the bad things happen to our brains, consciously or not.
+Because unfortunately, only turning on the do not disturb 📳 or the airplane mode won’t really save us from all the bad things that happen to our brains, consciously or not.

 And believe it or not, these negative things I just mentioned are only the things that I can grab from one study.
 Whereas in this article, Tim Herrera also mentions other studies as well, such as one that occurred in 2014, which explains how taking notes on a laptop rather than writing them out longhand, impairs learning because their use results in shallower processing, then adding also that laptop note takers’ tendency to transcribe lectures verbatim rather than processing information and reframing it in their own words, which is detrimental to learning.